What is Potassium Ferricyanide?

 - Under standard conditions for temperature and pressure (usually abbreviated to STP), potassium ferricyanide is known to exist in the form of deep red crystals.

-- However, it is not uncommon for this coordination compound to exist in the form of pellets or a powder which is either dark red or orange in colour.
+- However, it is not uncommon for this coordination compound to exist in the form of pellets or a powder which is either dark red or orange.

 - The density of this coordination compound is roughly equal to 1.89 grams per cubic centimetre under standard conditions (when it exists in the solid phase).